top of page

 • Oftentimes we use mockups for the look and feel.

-CAF (Construcciones y Auxiliar de Ferrocarriles) is a is a spanish company which manufactures railway vehicles and equipment and buses.
+CAF (Construcciones y Auxiliar de Ferrocarriles) is a spanish company which manufactures railway vehicles and equipment and buses.

 Catering to the public transportation sector, their process includes bidding for open or close tenders, in which they present mockups showing their vision for the design and usability of the railroad car - ticking the boxes for the particular demands of the tender at hand.